ohadschn/letsencrypt-webapp-renewer/README.md

 1. Create an AAD service principal with the proper permissions, as explained [here](https://github.com/sjkp/letsencrypt-siteextension/wiki/How-to-install) and [here](https://www.troyhunt.com/everything-you-need-to-know-about-loading-a-free-lets-encrypt-certificate-into-an-azure-website/) (you can skip the parts about configuring the Azure Storage account and the site extension, but while you're there note down the parameters you'll need for the WebJob configuration below: `SubscriptionId`, `TenantId`, `ResourceGroup`,  `WebApp`, `ClientId`, and `ClientSecret`).

 ## Configuration
+The `letsencrypt-webapp-renewer` WebJob is configured via [Web App Settings](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-configure#application-settings).
+1. Set `letsencrypt:webApps` to a semicolon-delimited list of Azure Web App names for which certificate renewal should take place
+1. For each Web App specified in `letsencrypt:webApps`, set the following app setting with the proper values as noted down in the last preparation step above (replacing `webAppName` with the actual Web App name):
+   1. `letsencrypt:webAppName-subscriptionId`
+   1. `letsencrypt:webAppName-tenantId`
+   1. `letsencrypt:webAppName-resourceGroup`
+   1. `letsencrypt:webAppName-hosts` (semicolon-delimited)
+   1. `letsencrypt:webAppName-email` (will be used for both Let's Encrypt registration and e-mail notifications)
+   1. `letsencrypt:webAppName-clientId`
+   1. `letsencrypt:webAppName-clientSecret` (should be set as a **connection string**)
+   1. (optional) `letsencrypt:webAppName-servicePlanResourceGroup`
+   1. (optional) `letsencrypt:webAppName-siteSlotName`
+   1. (optional) `letsencrypt:webAppName-useIpBasedSsl`
+   1. (optional) `letsencrypt:webAppName-rsaKeyLength`
+   1. (optional) `letsencrypt:webAppName-acmeBaseUri`
+1. If you would like to receive e-mail notificaitons on successful renewals, set `letsencrypt:webAppName-SendGridApiKey` to your [SendGrid API key](https://sendgrid.com/docs/Classroom/Send/How_Emails_Are_Sent/api_keys.html).
+At the time of writing, SendGrid offer a free plan in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/SendGrid.SendGrid) which should easily suffice for any reasonable SSL renewal notification needs.

+Configuration sample

 ## Installation
 1. Deploy and schedule the WebJob zip file you prepared above (per the scheduling method you selected above). **It is highly recommended to deploy the `letsencrypt-webapp-renewer` WebJob to a dedicated Web App created solely for this purpose**, in order to prevent accidental deletion of the webjob (e.g. upon deployment of a different app using _Delete Existing files_).